HELOC: Home equity line of credit handbook

 - Lengthy repayment period: The longer your repayment period is, the more you will pay in interest charges over the life of the loan if you only make the minimum monthly payment.

 How to qualify for a HELOC

-Each lender will set its own requirements for HELOC eligibility.
-In general, however, you should meet the following criteria when seeking a HELOC.
+Qualifying for a HELOC involved meeting certain criteria and requirements.
+Lenders will assess several factors to determine if you’re eligible to take out the loan, and each lender will have their own specific requirements for HELOC eligibility.
+In general, however, you should meet the following criteria when seeking a HELOC:

 What is the application process for a HELOC?